nik786/kube-learn/link-03.md

+# Technical Questions for Linux, DevOps, and Cloud Infrastructure

+1. Securing a Linux Server
-1. You are tasked with securing a Linux server that hosts a web application.
+   You are tasked with securing a Linux server that hosts a web application.
 The server is currently exposed to the internet and has a weak root password.
 Describe the steps you would take to secure the server.

+2. Recovering Data from a Corrupted File System
-2. One of your team members accidentally ran a command that corrupted the file system on a critical Linux server.
+   One of your team members accidentally ran a command that corrupted the file system on a critical Linux server.
 The server is no longer booting, and you need to recover the data.
 Walk me through the steps you would take to recover the file system.

+3. Backup Script for Remote Server
-3. Your team uses a backup script to download the latest backup file from a remote server.
+   Your team uses a backup script to download the latest backup file from a remote server.
 However, the script is currently not working due to changes in the remote server's configuration.
 Write a script that downloads the latest backup file from the remote server using SSH.

+4. Terraform Taint and Untaint Commands
-4. You are using Terraform to manage your infrastructure, and you notice that one of your resources is not being updated correctly.
+   You are using Terraform to manage your infrastructure, and you notice that one of your resources is not being updated correctly.
 Describe how you would use Terraform's taint and untaint commands to resolve the issue.
 Additionally, explain the difference between stateful and stateless resources in Terraform.

+5. Jenkins Master-Slave Architecture
-5. Your team is using Jenkins for continuous integration and continuous deployment (CI/CD).
+   Your team is using Jenkins for continuous integration and continuous deployment (CI/CD).
 Describe the master-slave architecture of Jenkins and how it enables distributed builds and deployments.

+6. Implementing a CI/CD Pipeline
-6. You are tasked with implementing a CI/CD pipeline from scratch for a web application.
+   You are tasked with implementing a CI/CD pipeline from scratch for a web application.
 Describe the steps you would take to implement the pipeline, including how you would ensure zero downtime deployments and implement rollbacks.

+7. Shift-Left in DevOps
-7.Explain the concept of shift-left in DevOps and how it enables teams to detect and fix issues earlier in the development cycle.
+   Explain the concept of shift-left in DevOps and how it enables teams to detect and fix issues earlier in the development cycle.

+8. ADD vs COPY in a Dockerfile
-8.What is the difference between the ADD and COPY instructions in a Dockerfile?
+   What is the difference between the ADD and COPY instructions in a Dockerfile?

+9. Removing Sensitive Information from Git
-9.You accidentally committed sensitive information to a Git repository.
+   You accidentally committed sensitive information to a Git repository.
 Describe the steps you would take to remove the sensitive information from the repository's history.

+10. Recovering a Deleted Git Branch
-10.One of your team members accidentally deleted a critical branch in a Git repository.
+    One of your team members accidentally deleted a critical branch in a Git repository.
 Describe the steps you would take to recover the deleted branch.

+11. Origin vs Upstream in Git
-11. Explain the difference between the origin and upstream remotes in a Git repository.
+    Explain the difference between the origin and upstream remotes in a Git repository.

+12. Docker Container Lifecycle
-12. Describe the lifecycle of a Docker container, including how it is created, started, stopped, and deleted.
+    Describe the lifecycle of a Docker container, including how it is created, started, stopped, and deleted.

+13. Kubernetes ReplicaSet
-13. Explain the concept of a ReplicaSet in Kubernetes and how it ensures that a specified number of replicas of a pod are running at any given time
+    Explain the concept of a ReplicaSet in Kubernetes and how it ensures that a specified number of replicas of a pod are running at any given time.

+14. Configuring a NAT Gateway in AWS
-14. Describe how to configure a NAT gateway in AWS to enable outbound internet access for instances in a private subnet.
+    Describe how to configure a NAT gateway in AWS to enable outbound internet access for instances in a private subnet.

+15. Deleting `/var/lib/docker/overlay` on a Docker Host
-15. What happens when you delete the /var/lib/docker/overlay directory on a Docker host
+    What happens when you delete the `/var/lib/docker/overlay` directory on a Docker host?

+16. Running a VM Without EC2 in AWS
-16. Is it possible to run a virtual machine (VM) in AWS without creating an EC2 instance?
-If so, how
+    Is it possible to run a virtual machine (VM) in AWS without creating an EC2 instance?
+If so, how?

+17. Stopping vs Terminating EC2 Instances
-17. Explain the difference between stopping and terminating an EC2 instance.
-Additionally, describe the concept of EC2 hibernation and how it enables instances to be restarted from a saved state. correct the format for .md file
+    Explain the difference between stopping and terminating an EC2 instance.
+Additionally, describe the concept of EC2 hibernation and how it enables instances to be restarted from a saved state.